 Sexual Assault Allegations on College Campuses

-Within the past year, Berry Law Firm has represented faculty and students at universities who were accused of rape.
+Within the past year, Berry Law has represented faculty and students at universities who were accused of rape.
 In both instances, a Federal Title IX hearing was held and the University officials found by a preponderance of the evidence that the accused engaged in sexual misconduct.
 In both cases, criminal charges were never filed.

 While the Title IX policy makes sense, the execution of the policy lacks due process.